 - Should people who have had COVID-19 get the vaccine?

 Yes.
 The CDC recommends that everyone be offered the vaccine, regardless of whether they have been infected.

 “We think you have some sort of immunity if you were infected,” says Ross.
 “But we don't know how strong it is and we also don't know how long it lasts.
 So yes, we are recommending that even if you had COVID-19, you should still get vaccinated.”

-No long-term side effects have been reported for either the Moderna or Pfizer-BioNTech vaccines.
+No long-term side effects have been reported for the COVID-19 vaccines.

 “The overwhelming majority of vaccine side effects show up within two months,” says Muldoon.
 “People don't get weird effects from a vaccine 10 years later.
 The body doesn't work like that.”

 “We only have short term data,” adds Jacobs.
 “But I don't worry so much about long-term negative consequences, because we know they are really nonexistent in vaccines.
 And there's no reason to believe that this vaccine is going to be different from any others.”